oxheadalpha/tezos-faucet-backend/README.md

 Here's a general flow of how it works:

-1. **Requesting Tez**: A user initiates the process by making a request for tez.
+1. **Requesting Tez**: A user initiates the process by making a request for a certain amount of Tez.
 The backend responds by sending a challenge to the user.
 2. **Solving Challenges**: The user must solve the challenge by finding a correct solution.
-The complexity of the challenge can vary, and the user doesn't know in advance how many challenges they'll need to solve.
+The complexity of the challenge can vary, and the number of challenges to be solved scales linearly with the amount of Tez requested.
 3. **Verification & Receiving Tez**: Once the user submits a solution, the backend verifies it.
 If the solution is correct but there are more challenges to be solved, the user will be sent another challenge.
 This repeats until all challenges are solved correctly.
 Only then is the requested Tez granted to the user.

+## Programmatic Faucet Usage

+For programmatic usage of the faucet, we provide an npm package `@oxheadalpha/get-tez`.
+The code can be found [here](https://github.com/oxheadalpha/tezos-faucet/tree/main/getTez).
+Please refer to it for more details on how to use it.
+This script can be run from a JavaScript program or directly from a shell.
+It interacts with the backend to request Tez, solve the required challenges, and verify the solutions.

+Please note that the programmatic faucet code does not use CAPTCHA and so more challenges can be given when using it.

 ## Prerequisites